zkx06111/pc-template/README.md

-# acm-template
+# pc-template
-Carefully implemented templates to use in ACM contests.
+Carefully implemented templates to use in programming contests.